Some thoughts on Strake Jesuit’s new bell schedule

-Sure you have a dedicated 50 minutes of freedom before class, but at what cost?
-For one, lunch is now around 25 minutes before the next bell compared to the around an hour or so for lunch we had last year.
-As a result you technically now have an hour and 15 minutes of free time compared to the 1 hour you had last year.
-Unlike last year however, lunch was never shortened or taken away from you because of a late start, mass, morning assembly, pep rally, or advisory.
+Sure, you have a dedicated 50 minutes of freedom before class, but at what cost?
+For one, lunch is now around 25 minutes before the next bell compared to the around an hour we had for lunch last year.
+As a result, you technically now have an hour and 15 minutes of free time compared to the 1 hour you had last year.
+Unlike last year, however, lunch was never shortened or taken away from you because of a late start, mass, morning assembly, pep rally, or advisory.

-Additionally, not being able to have all classes everyday means less opportunities to go over and review materials for a quiz, test, or project.
+Additionally, not being able to have all classes everyday means fewer opportunities to go over and review materials for a quiz, test, or project.

 The bell schedule was revised in a way to improve the quality of life at Strake Jesuit.
 Do the pros outweigh the cons?